almoskowitz/blog/content/authors/admin/_index.md

 - Visitors
 ---

-Andrew Moskowitz is a Manager of Advanced Analytics for Subscriber Marketing at Hulu.
+Andrew Moskowitz leads the Engagement Growth Marketing Analytics team at Roku.
 His interests revolve around the intersection of statistics and machine learning to solve complex business problems.
-Most recently, he has been working to apply causal inference methods to marketing problems in a subscription business.

  **_All views expressed on this site belong to Andrew and do not reflect the opinion or position of his employer._**